soundpress/RulesOfNYC/docs/c19/index.rst

 (c) Criminal Conviction.
 The Commission will deny an application, including a renewal application, if the individual Applicant, or any Limited Business Entity Person of the Applicant is convicted of a crime that under Article 23-A of the Correction Law would provide a basis for suspension or revocation of the License.

 (d) Medallion-Owner Agent Violates Rules.
-The Commission will deny an application for an Agent's License if the Applicant owns a Medallion and has violated any Commission Rule where the penalty for that violation is revocation of the License.
+The Commission will deny an application for an Agent's License if the Applicant owns or manages a Medallion and has violated any Commission Rule where the penalty for that violation is revocation of the License.

 (e) Violation of the Administrative Code.
 The Commission will deny an application if the Applicant has violated any provision of § 19-530 of the Administrative Code or any applicable rule of the Commission.